BPDanek/bpdanek.github.io/README.md

 https://developer.mozilla.org/en-US/docs/Learn/HTML
 https://developer.mozilla.org/en-US/docs/Learn/CSS

+I also found the snowpack, and babel docs helpful:

-Color inspiration found at: https://material.io/design/
+Some color inspiration found at: https://material.io/design/

 A special mention goes to the ```display``` attribute for being an MVP with layout.